Jessica Care Moore

 Jessica Care Moore (born October 28, 1971) is an American poet.
 She is the CEO of Moore Black Press, executive producer of BLACK WOMEN ROCK!, and founder of the literacy-driven jess Care moore Foundation.
-An internationally renowned poet, playwright, performance artist and producer, she is the recipient of the 2013 Alain Locke Award from the Detroit Institute of Arts.
+An internationally renowned poet, playwright, performance artist, and producer, she is the recipient of the 2013 Alain Locke Award from the Detroit Institute of Arts.

 Moore is the author of The Words Don’t Fit in My Mouth, The Alphabet Verses The Ghetto, God is Not an American, Sunlight Through Bullet Holes and We Want Our Bodies Back.
-Her poetry has been heard on stages including Carnegie Hall, Lincoln Center and the London Institute of Contemporary Arts.
+Her poetry has been heard on stages including Carnegie Hall, Lincoln Center, and the London Institute of Contemporary Arts.

+In 2023, The Detroit News wrote an Artist Spotlight article focused on her life.

 Early career

-Born in Detroit, Michigan, Jessica Care Moore first came to national prominence when she won the "It’s Showtime at the Apollo" competition a record-breaking five times in a row.
+Born on October 28, 1971, in Detroit, Michigan, Jessica Care Moore first came to national prominence when she won the "It’s Showtime at the Apollo" competition a record-breaking five times in a row.
 Her performance of the poem "Black Statue of Liberty" earned her several meetings with high-profile publishing companies.
 In 1997, she launched a publishing company of her own, Moore Black Press.

 Her first book, The Words Don’t Fit In My Mouth, sold more than 20,000 copies.
-Along with her own work, she also published poets such as Saul Williams, Shariff Simmons, Def Poetry Jam's co-founder Danny Simmons, NBA player Etan Thomas, Ras Baraka and former Essence Magazine editor Asha Bandele.
+Along with her own work, she has also published poets such as Saul Williams, Shariff Simmons, Def Poetry Jam's co-founder Danny Simmons, NBA player Etan Thomas, Ras Baraka, and former Essence Magazine editor Asha Bandele.